uplandimports/UplandImports_replit/README.md

 - Ensure environment variables are set in Vercel dashboard
 - Check that build command completes successfully
 - Verify API functions are properly configured
+- TypeScript compilation errors have been resolved
+- All nullable fields properly handle undefined values

 ### Local Development